 There are numerous studies that have been undertaken that prove that music learning has positive transference to other parts of our lives.
 It aids in developing emotional well-being, self-esteem, and perseverance.
 It enhances brain functions necessary for math, engineering, and science.
 If there was a “magic pill” to boost our children’s chances of academic success, it would be learning a music instrument.

 I am not too sure parents have these in mind when enrolling their child for music lessons, but they are definitely reasons to persevere through the inevitable ups and downs of music studies.
-Learning the “art” of music practicing is an invaluable skill to sustain you along the way—making it a more rewarding, thus happier time.
+Learning the “art” of music practicing is an invaluable skill to sustain you along the way.
+This makes it a more rewarding, thus happier time.

 By Vivian Chow Kwan